V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 Create a separate system for movement that happens every frame.

-Create a separate system for notifies like a trade request.
+Create a separate system for notifies like the avatar path changed.

 ## Describe the proposed option and how it helps to overcome the problem or limitation